CircuitChaos/vtlivesgram/DEVEL.md

 value is clipped to the safe range (0.0 – -650.0), converted to the fixed-point return value and put in the output buffer.

-CFft also has nextWindow() and getWindowName() methods for handling different FFT windows.
+Fft also has nextWindow() and getWindowName() methods for handling different FFT windows.
 All supported window types are implemented in the private windowFunction() method.

-## CSoxPal
+## SoxPal

 Converts magnitude in dBFS (from 0 to -120) to RGB values of colors used by spectrogram generated by *sox*, as I like its palette.

-## CFont
+## Font

-Stores a DOS font which is used by CView to draw characters on the status bar.
+Stores a DOS font which is used by View to draw characters on the status bar.

-## SXResources
+## XResources

-This is a structure, not a class, although it contains a constructor and destructor.
-It contains all X resources used by CView.
-It has been separated, because CView's constructor does many things and if it fails and throws an exception, the resources wouldn't be freed by the program (although it wouldn't be a big deal, because the program would exit anyway).
+This structure (not a class) contains all X resources used by View.
+It has been separated, because View's constructor does many things and if it fails and throws an exception, the resources wouldn't be freed by the program (although it wouldn't be a big deal, because the program would exit anyway).